 ‘Ten Most Wanted’ suspect pleads not guilty in NY

-CENTRAL ISLIP, N.Y.
-(AP) — A purported member of the MS-13 street gang charged in the killings of his 19-year-old girlfriend and her toddler son was ordered held without bail during his arraignment Monday.
+CENTRAL ISLIP, New York (AP) — A purported member of the El Salvador-based MS-13 street gang charged in the killings of his 19-year-old girlfriend and her toddler son was ordered held without bail during his arraignment Monday.

-Juan Elias Garcia, 21, speaking through an interpreter, entered a not guilty plea to murder, murder conspiracy and firearms charges before U.S. District Court Judge Joseph Bianco in Central Islip, on Long Island.
+Juan Elias Garcia, 21, a native of El Salvador who spoke through an interpreter, entered a not guilty plea to murder, murder conspiracy and firearms charges before U.S. District Court Judge Joseph Bianco in Central Islip, on Long Island.

 He was captured last week in Nicaragua, one day after being placed on the FBI’s list of its “Ten Most Wanted Fugitives.”